Mining Intelligence and News

 - The plant feed will be delivered from the ROM run-of-mine stockpile (ROM) by front-end-loader (FEL) to the grizzly and ROM bin.

-- Scrubber discharge slurry is passed through a 10 mm screen with a small quantity (0-15%) oversize being directed to a small pebble crusher.
+- The scrubber discharge slurry is passed through a 10 mm screen with a small quantity (0-15%) oversize being directed to a small pebble crusher.

-- Scrubber undersize at 100% passing 2 mm is pumped to the rougher flotation section for processing.
-Rougher tailings are pumped to the tailings thickener.
+- The scrubber undersize is pumped to the rougher flotation section for processing.
+Rougher tailings are pumped to the tailing’s thickener.

 - Rougher concentrate undergoes a polishing regrind.

-- The concentrate undergoes cleaner flotation stages with cleaner concentrate split into coarse and fine fractions at 180 µm.
+- The ground concentrate undergoes cleaner flotation stages with the cleaner concentrate split into coarse and fine fractions at 180 µm.

-- Three stages of recleaner flotation attritioning of the coarse and fine fractions, followed by three stages of cleaner flotation (separately).
+- Attritioning on the coarse and fine fractions followed by three stages of recleaner flotation.

 - The concentrate is dewatered using a plate and frame filter and air blow and membrane squeeze steps.

-- The filtered concentrate will be dried using a flash dryer.
+- The filtered concentrate is dried using a flash dryer.

-- Dried product will be screened producing up to four fractions and bagged for dispatch and sale.
+- Dried product is screened and bagged for despatch and sale.

 Recoveries & Grades: